Roles & Access Control

 RBAC implications

-- Keep normal users on bounded/readonly tool sets (
+- Keep normal users on bounded or readonly tools such as

-read,memory_search, etc.). - Treat delegated tooling as a privileged operator capability.
+read,memory_search, ortranscript. - Treat delegated tooling and A2A peer control as operator capabilities.

-- If you need non-owner async workflows, prefer narrowly scoped custom tools rather than exposing delegated subagent control.
+- If you need non-owner async or remote-peer workflows, prefer narrowly scoped custom tools rather than exposing subagent or A2A control directly.

 Unknown Users and Guest Role